triciaviannisa/indonesian-sentiment-analysis-robustness-evaluation/README.md

 - Negation Handling
 - Orthographical Errors
 - Sentence Insertion
+- Scripts to run the behavioral testings
+- Results of the behavioral testings in CSV files

 ## False Result Extraction
-- Code to extract results where the predicted labels do not match the gold/expected labels
+- Script to extract results where the predicted labels do not match the gold/expected labels
 - Results of the extraction in CVS files

 ## Fine-tuning
-- Google Colab for IndoBERT
+- Google Colab file for fine-tuning IndoBERT
-- Google Colab for mBERT
+- Google Colab file for fine-tuning mBERT

-## Literature

 ## Python Dependencies
 - Pandas